Stage 1: Report an injury

 Depending on the information submitted to WCB, the status of your worker's claim may be:

-Once the claim is accepted, an adjudicator will contact your worker to discuss the benefits he/she is entitled to, along with other services that can help him/her return to work.
+Once the claim is accepted, an adjudicator will contact your worker to discuss the benefits they are entitled to, along with other services that can help them return to work.

 Claim not accepted (denied):

 The adjudicator may reject your worker's claim if any of the following is true:

 - The injury did not arise out of employment.